Step by step guide towards type erasures in Swift

 There are 2 kind of programmers that you encounter in the wild.
 Ones those who really like types and the others those really don’t.
 Forget arguments over spaces vs tabs, this is the real debate.
 This is a big deal.
 Probably the first thing engineers think when starting on a new project.
 Perhaps even before they think about the real goal of the project itself.
 Like, “I need a weekend project where I can use python”.
 Type is a serious thing.

 So, naturally when a group of expert C++ programmers got together to write a new language they came up with a language which is even more complex than C++ as long as the type system is concerned.
 Swift is very strictly typed, undeniably the most strongly typed language I’ve ever used.
-I mean even natural looking type conversions, say between Int and UInt, have to be explicitly declared.
+I mean even natural looking type conversions, say between Int

 When you’re dealing with such strongly typed system for solving real world problems there comes quite a few times a moment where you have a bunch of types that are not strictly the same but still you can group them by some shared functionality.
-And if you’re a Swift developer youself, you must be thinking ‘Ah protocol!’.
+And if you’re a Swift developer youself, you must be thinking ‘Ah protocol

 Problem

-In Swift protocol can be used in 2 different paradigms.
+can be used in 2 different paradigms.

 First, abstract base class